Therapy for Expats in Australia

 1. Free 20 Minute Connection Call

 To start, you are welcome to book a free 20 minute, no-pressure conversation to connect.
-We'll talk about what's on your mind, what kind of support you're looking for, and whether working together feels like the right fit for you.
+We'll talk about what's on your mind, what kind of support you're looking for, and whether working together is the right fit for you.

 2. Clarity Session (80 min session)